Gauged cooling of topological excitations and emergent fermions on quantum simulators

+The non-local encoding of the system's degrees of freedom implies that local errors in the physical qubits, as well as measurement errors, can create highly non-local excitations in the system.
+However, since the non-local excitations can also be removed by our protocol, their density in the steady state is small in proportion to the error rate.
+Similarly, local gauge-invariant observables are not strongly affected by noise and measurement errors (see~\cite{SM} for further discussion).

 The operation of our protocol becomes particularly transparent upon representing the system and auxiliary (gauge) spins in terms of fermions.
 The gauge degrees of freedom play the role of auxiliary fermionic sites, which are coupled to the system's sites via single fermion hopping or pairing.
-These auxiliary sites serve as a fermionic bath that cools the system.
-In the fermionic language, our protocol can prepare the ground states of both the trivial and the topological phases of a one-dimensional topological superconductor, using a quantum circuit whose depth is independent of the system size.
+These auxiliary sites serve as a fermionic bath.
+In the fermionic language, our protocol can prepare the trivial and the topological phases of a one-dimensional superconductor with the same effort.

 Cooling in our protocol is possible thanks to the non-unitary operations performed during the circuit, namely measurements or resets.
 In that respect, our protocol is reminiscent of setups that use measurements and classical feedback to prepare topological phases of matter~\cite{Kitaev_2003,Piroli2021,Verresen2021,tantivasadakarn2022hierarchy}.
-However, our protocol does not require knowledge of the target state; equivalently, the protocol works even away from ``fixed point'' Hamiltonians with zero correlation length.
+However, our protocol does not require knowledge of the target state; thus, the protocol works even away from ``fixed point'' Hamiltonians with zero correlation length.

-This method can be applied flexibly to any one-dimensional gapped fermionic system, requiring no prior knowledge of the nature of its ground state.
-Extensions to higher-dimensional systems, mapping the degrees of freedom of bosonic quantum simulators into fermions (e.g., using the mappings of Ref.~\cite{Bravyi_Kitaev_2002,kitaev2006anyons,Verstraete_Cirac_2005}) and treating some of the fermionic sites as a bath that cyclically cools the system and is then being measured, are possible.
-Such a protocol could efficiently prepare fermionic topological phases, such as a chiral two-dimensional superconductor.
-Finally, an important open question is whether non-local encoding and fermionic bath engineering offer any advantage over more traditional preparation methods, either adiabatic preparation or using simulated cooling with a local bath, in critical (gapless) quantum states.